Human Metapneumovirus (HMPV): Unravelling the Science, Treatment Advances, and Prevention Strategies 2025

-Human Metapneumovirus (HMPV) is a respiratory virus first identified in 2001, primarily affecting young children, the elderly, and those with weakened immune systems.
+Human Metapneumovirus (HMPV): Unravelling the Science, Treatment Advances, and Prevention Strategies.
+Human metapneumovirus (HMPV) is a respiratory virus first identified in 2001, primarily affecting young children, the elderly, and those with weakened immune systems.
 It causes symptoms similar to those of other respiratory infections, such as cough, fever, and wheezing, and can lead to complications like pneumonia and bronchiolitis.

 While there is currently no specific antiviral treatment for HMPV, management focuses on symptom relief, including oxygen therapy and hydration.
 Research into vaccines and antiviral treatments is ongoing, and public health measures like hand hygiene and avoiding close contact with infected individuals remain the primary prevention strategies.